 "Our challenge was to distinguish between malicious and legitimate traffic and to block only the former," says Banner.
 "The threat from low-bandwidth DoS attacks was a hole in our overall security strategy.
 It wouldn't necessarily be exploited very often, but the risk was significant.
 We needed a solution to specifically protect servers with high business value."

-Cisco IT found the solution in Cisco Guard, a product developed by a company called Riverhead, which Cisco aquired in April 2004.
-Cisco Guard is deployed in Cisco’s major ISP points of presence (POPs) around the world to provide an added layer of protection for mission-critical servers, including e-commerce servers, e-mail servers, and Domain Name System (DNS) servers.
+Cisco IT found the solution in Cisco Guard, a product developed by a company called Riverhead, which Cisco acquired in April 2004.
+Cisco Guard is deployed in Cisco's major ISP points of presence (POPs) around the world to provide an added layer of protection for mission-critical servers, including e-commerce servers, e-mail servers, and Domain Name System (DNS) servers.

 Each Cisco Guard mitigation appliance sits on the server's traffic path.
 During ordinary operations, traffic follows its ordinary path through the network (Figure 2).

 Figure 2.
 Cisco Guard Solution